carrierwaveuploader/carrierwave/README.md

 ## Setting the content type

-If care about the content type of your files and notice that it's not being set as expected, you can configure your uploaders to use `CarrierWave::MimeTypes`.
+If you care about the content type of your files and notice that it's not being set as expected, you can configure your uploaders to use `CarrierWave::MimeTypes`.
 This adds a dependency on the [mime-types](http://rubygems.org/gems/mime-types) gem, but is recommended when using fog, and fog already has a dependency on mime-types.